Home Cocktails Other / Unknown Egg Cream

 Common Mistake

-A common mistake is to add the soda water too quickly, which can cause the mixture to overflow and lose its frothy texture.
+A common mistake is to add the soda water too quickly, which can result in a flat drink instead of the desired frothy texture.

 Frequently Asked Questions